-- Be sure to take chicken off the bone.
+- Be sure to take cooked chicken off the bone.
 Cooked chicken bones splinter easily, which can cause choking or a gastrointestinal tract puncture

-If you’ve determined that your dog happily and healthily eats chicken, go ahead and let him enjoy it.
+If you’ve determined that your dog happily and healthily eats chicken, go ahead and let them enjoy it.
 And, just for fun, try these homemade, vet-approved chicken recipes for dogs: a yummy mini omelette or frozen chicken treat.

 Learn more about human foods your dog can and can’t eat.

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.